Skip to main contentLink to External Link Policy

 Background

-• Turmeric, a plant in the ginger family, is native to Southeast Asia and is grown commercially in that region, primarily in India.
-Its rhizome (underground stem) is used as a culinary spice and traditional medicine.
+• Turmeric, a plant in the ginger family, is grown commercially in Southeast Asia and India.
+Its rhizome (underground stem) has been used for culinary and cosmetic purposes, among others.

-• Today, turmeric is promoted as a dietary supplement for a variety of conditions, including arthritis, digestive disorders, respiratory infections, allergies, liver disease, depression, and many others.
+• Today, oral (taken by mouth) turmeric is promoted as a dietary supplement for a variety of conditions, including osteoarthritis, depression, allergies, itching, and high cholesterol.
+Topical (applied to the skin) turmeric is promoted for osteoarthritis.

 How Much Do We Know?